 About Cylie: Cylie is the second oldest of nine kids, six boys and three girls.
 Cylie has worked with children as a daycare assistant, a nanny, and as a teacher’s assistant in a special needs classroom.
-This is Cylie’s second year at the Seed as the K-1 assistant and after school staff member.
+This is Cylie’s third year at the Seed as the K-1 assistant and after school staff member.
 Cylie served as the interim after school director during summers 2017 and 2018, and the 2017-2018 school year.
 She is looking forward to spending time laughing and learning with the students.
 She is a hands-on learning who is always willing to learn and take on anything new.
 She enjoys teaching children as well as learning from them.

 Education: Cylie is pursuing a degree in education, as she wants to become a teacher one day herself.